Think Big. Act Small. Scale fast.

 Didn't focus on grades and drank lots thinking it wouldn't matter anyway.

-Did lots of fringe things (Competitions / sport) hoping it'd add on to my application (It but not in the way it would)
+Did lots of fringe things (Competitions / sport) hoping it'd add on to my application (It did but not in the way it would)

 Did not give up on watching F1.
 (And you have no idea how much this helped me in my interview)